Hydraulic resistance of channels obstructed by a dense array of elastic fibers: Discussion and conclusion

-In summary, fluidic channels obstructed by a dense array of elastic hairs display a highly sub-linear hydraulic resistance that results from hair deformations.
-This non-linearity is rationalized with a macroscale two region flow model where the hair bed is treated as a compressible porous media whose height is governed by the deflection of individual hairs at the microscale.
-This reduced order fully coupled fluid-structure interaction model is solved numerically and shows a good agreement with experiments, without any fitting parameter.
-An asymptotic analysis allows to extract the key physical parameter governing the hair response $\hat{f}_0$ that combines an elasto-viscous parameter with the several length scales of the problem.
-Finally, I show how to leverage the model to design passive flow control elements in fluidic networks based on these hairy channels.\\
+In summary, fluidic channels obstructed by a dense array of elastic hairs display a highly non-linear pressure-flow rate relationship that results from hair deformations.
+This non-linearity is rationalized with a macroscale two region flow model where the hair bed is treated as a deformable porous medium whose height is governed by the deflection of individual fibers at the microscale.
+This reduced order, fully coupled, fluid-structure interaction model is solved numerically and shows a good agreement with experiments, without any fitting parameter.
+An asymptotic analysis allows to extract the key dimensionless parameter governing the hair response $\hat{f}_0$ that combines an elasto-viscous parameter with the several length scales of the problem.
+Finally, I show how to leverage the model to design passive flow control elements in fluidic networks based on these hairy channels.

+\begin{bmhead}[Supplementary material.]
+See Supplementary Materials at [URL will be inserted by publisher] for experimental methods, material characterization, numerical simulations of flow rigid hair beds, a table summarizing the parameters of each experiment, and a supplementary movie of the experiment. \end{bmhead}

+\begin{bmhead}[Acknowledgments.]
+I thank A. Rocchi for his help with the mold design and the Drahi-X Novation Center for the use of their equipment. \end{bmhead}